stumpc5/chess960/README.md

 |----------------------------------|:-----------------------:|:---------------:|:--------------:|:---------------:|
 | [RNBQKBNR](BoardAnalysis/rnbqkbnr.md) | 2000 | 39.8% | 32.8% | 27.4% |
 | [RNBKQBNR](BoardAnalysis/rnbkqbnr.md) | 2000 | 40.8% | 32.6% | 26.6% |

-## Who Should Read This

-- Amateur and professional Chess960 players.
-- Anyone curious about the scientific analysis of Chess960 openings.

 ## Comparison to other Chess960 databases